hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - Compiler C++ tests pass 183/183 and the Neural-AI compiler-runtime host checks pass.
-- Compiler-generated Verilator regressions still pass after adding the runtime
-  validation: public Reshape at 97,644 simulated ns, generic K3 at 493,826 simulated ns, and RGB K3 at 195,851 simulated ns.
+- Compiler-generated Verilator regressions still pass after adding the runtime validation and wide-row layout chunking: public Reshape at 97,644 simulated ns before the chunking change, generic K3 at 494,008 simulated ns, and RGB K3 at 195,997 simulated ns.
-- Runtime firmware `.text` is 23,596 bytes, below the 32 KB limit.
+- Runtime firmware `.text` is 23,684 bytes, below the 32 KB limit.

 ## Phase 2 - Neural-AI Target Skeleton in Regor